cdmbase/common-stack/README.md

 # Common Stack Packages

-*Helper packages to support Fullstack-pro project.*
+*Helper packages to support Fullstack-pro project.* This project doesn't not have any example server for any demo, to use server you can use https://github.com/cdmbase/fullstack-pro/tree/next

 Purpose:
 ---